 Delivery companies like us to sign that we’ve received goods in good condition.
-It’s often impractical to check them properly, especially a highly protected white goods appliance.
-No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance yet they expect us to sign to say it’s in perfect condition.
+But it’s often impractical to check them properly.
+Especially a white goods appliance that is totally wrapped up in protective packaging.
+No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance, yet they expect us to sign to say it’s in perfect condition.

 Best practice is to not sign or tick any box to the effect that it is in good condition unless you can see that it is, which you can’t without removing all the packaging.
 It’s best to leave any such box unticked, or if you are just signing and it says “received in good condition” sign it but add “not checked” or “unable to inspect”.
 The reason is that it’s just easier to do this so they can’t try to wash their hands of it by saying you signed saying it was OK.